phetsims/ratio-and-proportion/README.md

-Proportion
+Ratio and Proportion
 ================

-"Proportion" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
+"Ratio and Proportion" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
 at the University of Colorado Boulder.

 *This simulation is under development and has not been published.*